Knowledge Base

 ii.
 Cross-reference pages crawled by Google but not linked internally to uncover orphan pages.

-Log file analysis is a deeper, more technical method but highly effective for identifying unlinked pages on larger enterprise sites; especially when you can connect the list of the log file pages with other data sets like GSC and HTML crawling to find which urls are absent from these lists.
+Log file analysis is a deeper, more technical method but highly effective for identifying unlinked pages on larger enterprise sites.
+Especially when you can connect the list of the log file pages with other data sets like GSC and HTML crawling to find which urls are absent from these lists.

 While we now know how to identify orphan pages on a website, it is essential to establish that they are different from dead pages on any website.
 Let's quickly look at how both differ from each other: